algorandfoundation/beaker/docs/source/state.rst

 If your application requires storage of state at the Account level, declare the state values at the ``class`` level and the Application class will detect them on initialization.
 Algorand refers to Account state as `Local State`

-The ``AccountState`` class is produced automatically by the ``Application``, there is no need to create it directly.
+The ``AccountStateStorage`` class is produced automatically by the ``Application``, there is no need to create it directly.

-.. autoclass:: AccountState
+.. autoclass:: AccountStateStorage
     :members:

 .. _account_state_value: